NicolasEvaristoAraujo/BatteryAnalyzer/Hardware/README.md

-# BatteryAnalyzer
+# BatteryAnalyzer - Hardware

-Electronic project to analyze batteries.
+Here we'll put the Schematics and the Layout.